Types of Cactus With Their Pictures and Names – Identification Guide (Indoors and Outdoors)

 Walkingstick Cactus (Cylindropuntia spinosior)

-The Walkingstick cactus is a desert plant with thin stems densely covered in sharp white spines.
+The Walkingstick cactus, a unique member of the Cholla Cactus family, thrives in desert environments with its slender, sharply spiny stems.
 The unusual cactus has a branching growth with thick stems growing at right angles from the main stem.
 From a distance, the branching cactus has a fuzzy appearance.
 The Walkingstick cactus grows up to 4 ft.
 (1.2 m) tall.

 Also called the cane cholla or spiny cholla, this cactus species is characterized by deep purple-magenta flowers blooming in summer.
 These are followed by spineless yellow fruit that have a knobby appearance.